This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 Next, the trail gradually climbs up the canyon and pretty soon you will get to the famous 1930s CCC engineering section called Water’s Wiggles.
 Each wiggle is a short switchback.
 There are a total of 21 wiggles!

-As you navigate the exposed sections and take careful steps along the narrow path, you will be rewarded with jaw-dropping vistas of Zion Canyon.
-The expansive panorama showcases the park’s natural splendor, with sweeping vistas that encompass the Virgin River, winding through the canyon floor, and the towering red and white cliffs that define Zion’s unique landscape.
+As you navigate the exposed sections you will be rewarded with jaw-dropping vistas of Zion Canyon, the Virgin River, winding through the canyon floor, and the towering red and white cliffs of Zion’s unique landscape.

-Once you reach the summit of Angel’s Landing, take a moment to soak in the triumphant sense of accomplishment and the unparalleled beauty that surrounds you.
+Once you reach the summit of Angel’s Landing, take a moment to soak in the sense of accomplishment and the beauty that surrounds you.

-GOOD TO KNOW: Before setting out, it’s important to note that Angel’s Landing is a highly popular hike, and due to its narrow and exposed sections, visitor safety is a top priority.
-As of the latest update, the National Park Service has implemented a reservation system for accessing the trail, aimed at managing the number of hikers and ensuring a safe and enjoyable experience for all.
+GOOD TO KNOW: As of the latest update, the National Park Service has implemented a reservation system for accessing the trail, aimed at managing the number of hikers and ensuring a safe experience for all.

 To secure your spot, you are required to participate in a lottery system.
 Register for the lottery HERE.
 Reservations can fill up quickly, especially during peak seasons, so it’s advisable to plan ahead and check for availability as early as possible.